 Then a voice said: "Well, miss?"
 She produced the locket.
 "How much?"
-After a hurried ex-mination she was relieved to see that the man took to her novel situation coolly enough, and she spoke for the first

-"Ten dollars, please."
-The money was counted out, she gave a dollar of it to the poor woman whose shawl had been rejected and who still stood in a dazed way on the side-walk, escaped from her thanks into a Fourth avenue car, and was soon bathing in her cool room, and forgetful, now that she had money, of her hunger.
+After a hurried exmination she was relieved to see that the man took to her novel situation coolly enough, and she spoke for the first "Ten dollars, please."
+The money was counted out, she gave a dollar of it to the poor woman whose shawl had been rejected and who still stood in a dazed way on the sidewalk, escaped from her thanks into a Fourth avenue car, and was soon bath ing in her cool room, and forgetful, now that she had money, of her hunger.
 Just then a note reached her.
-DEAREST BEST'E: Do come over and dine.
+DEAREST BESSIE: Do come over and dine.
 Fred and I are in town for a day or two.
 In

-No. 28 West 44th street. "'Put money in thy purse' and thou shalt be invited to dinner," thought Bes-sie, as she mentally resolved to go at once to her old school-fellow and her husband.
+No. 28 West 44th street. "'Put money in thy purse' and thou shalt be invited to dinner," thought Bessie, as she mentally resolved to go at once to her old school-fellow and her husband.

-"Mr. Van Cleef," said the man-servant, opening the door of the drawing-room of No. 28 West 44th street, and lawyers and new preperty.
+"Mr. Van Cleef," said the man-serlawyers and new property.

-"This bauble is principally accountable or my being short of money," he hought.
-"I will make it remember want, opening the door of the drawing-room of No. 28 West 44th street, and Frank was ushered into the cool rooms and the presence of a tall, fine-looking eyes, and a mass of soft, black hair rolled pon the small, clean-cut head.
+"This bauble is generally accountable or my being short of meney," he hought.
+"I will make it remember and the presence of a tall, fine-looking golden balls.-New York Star. vant, opening the door of the drawing-room of No. 28 West 44th street, and

+man, whom he had never seen before in his life, a blonde, matronly little woman

+-"that's Marie," he thought-and a

+charming girl, in white, with great black

+eyes, and a mass of soft, black hair rolled

+upon the small, clean-cut head.

 For a moment the situation was embarrassing.
-Then Mr. Francklyn step-ped forward, and Frank said: There seems to be some mistake; I must have a namesake somewhere.
+Then Mr. Francklyn stepped forward, and Frank said:

+"There seems to be some mistake; I must have a namesake somewhere."

+"Oh no we are cousing to your late."
 "Oh, no; we are cousins to your late Aunt Miranda, who has just made you her legatee, and as you have come home at last we mean, now that you are here, to make you accept a cousin's place in our house and our friendship," said Mr.

+Francklyn.
 It is enough to say that the dinner was perfect, the hostess charming, the host a jolly good fellow and Bessie so betwitching that Frank was in love head and ears before the dinner was finished.